artyte/FYP_Neural_Net/grammar_encoder_decoder/README.md

 - [Atpaino Deep Text Corrector](https://github.com/atpaino/deep-text-corrector) previously used

 ## Descriptions
-The program is fully interactive, therefore only 'main.py' needs to be run.
+The program is fully interactive, therefore only `main.py` needs to be run.
 - `main.py`: run this to to start the program, follow the ui's instructions to navigate between preprocessing and training/using the model.
-Use '--help' for more information about user arguments.
+Use `--help` for more information about user arguments.
 - `correct.py`: this file allows you to train/evaluate model, show model history, and correct a sentence.
 - `preprocess.py`: this file allows you to preprocess data by number/proportion of samples.
 - `data/`: this folder contains all the necessary data (some not uploaded due to copyright policies)